speakASAP/allegro-service/docs/LOCAL_DEV_SETUP.md

 ## Step 3: Start SSH Tunnels

-Before starting your local services, you must start the SSH tunnels to production services:
+**⚠️ IMPORTANT**: Before starting your local services, you **must** start the SSH tunnels to production services.
+Without these tunnels, you will see connection errors like "Failed to send log to logging service" and services may fail to start.

 ```bash
 # Start all tunnels (database, auth, logging, notifications)